Xalgorithms/general-documentation/arch-2.0.md

   currently based on Mongo and Cassandra.

 * *Compute*: This is the core kernel of the platform where rules are discovered and applied to documents.
-It is a *network of Spark jobs* orchestrated via Kafka.
+It is a *network of runtime jobs* orchestrated via Kafka.

 ## Storage